 How to Make a Resume for the Common App

 Among the various parts of the Common Application are the Honors and Activities section.
-Here you’re provided the opportunity to add up to five honors and ten activities, along with providing a short description of each.
-For some students, this is ample room; for others, it may feel limiting.
-If you fall within the limiting category, don’t stress just yet as you may be able to let schools know about all of your honors and activities.
-Some colleges allow students to upload a resume so they can get a fuller picture of who you are.
-Let’s take a closer look at the college resume and how you might make it stand out.
+In this area, you’re given the opportunity to list up to five honors and ten activities, along with a short description of each.
+For some students, this is ample room.
+For others, it can feel limiting.

 What is a College Resume?

-A college resume is a one-page document that highlights your achievements, extracurricular activities, leadership roles, work experience, special skills, hobbies and interests.
-It is similar to a professional resume, but tailored for college admissions.
-Its purpose is twofold:
+• A college resume is a one-page document that highlights your achievements, extracurricular activities, leadership roles, work experience, special skills, hobbies, and interests.
+While it looks similar to a professional resume, it is tailored specifically for college admissions.

-• It provides a document that you can work from to enter your Honors and Activities into your Common App.
+• It provides a working document you can use to organize and enter your Honors and Activities in the Common App.

 Where Can I Add My Resume to the Common App?